companieshouse/test-data-generator/README.md

   - `withdrawn_statements`: Integer value to determine the number of withdrawn PSC statements to create.
 Defaults to 0.
   - `active_statements`: Integer value to determine the number of active PSC statements to create.
 Defaults to 1 or `the number_of_psc` passed in the request.
   - `registered_office_is_in_dispute`: Boolean value to determine if the registered office is in dispute.
 Defaults to false.
+  - `alphabetical_search`: Boolean value to determine if the company is included in the alphabetical search.
+Defaults to false.
+  - `advanced_search`: Boolean value to determine if the company is included in the advanced search.
+Defaults to false.

   - A usage example for creating `registered-overseas-entity` looks like this: `{"registered-overseas-entity}`, this will create an overseas entity with hardcoded values
   - A usage example for creating `oversea-company` looks like this: `{"overseas-company}`, this will create an overseas entity with hardcoded values